NicholasAngel999/obsidian-notes/Random Thoughts/Bank switching.md

 •    Pay in at least £1,500 to their eligible Santander account within 60 days of the initial switch request, which can be done through multiple payments,
 •    Set up at least two active household Direct Debits within 60 days of the initial switch request, and
 •    Not have held a Santander current account on 1st January 2025.

+You could combine these to get:

+💷 £175 from First Direct (keep for a few months, use for savings)

+🛒 Use Chase as your daily spending card (1% cashback on essentials)

+After August 1, open Lloyds Student Account to claim the £100 + £90 Deliveroo